dwrobel/flatcam/README.md

 Actually I reversed them to reflect reality.
 - for the rotate command a positive angle now rotates CW.
 It was reversed.
-- added shortcuts (for outside CANVAS; the CANVAS has it's own set of shortcuts) CTRL+C will copy to clipboard the name of the selected object CTRL+A will Select All objects
+- added shortcuts (for outside CANVAS; the CANVAS has it's own set of shortcuts) Ctrl+C will copy to clipboard the name of the selected object Ctrl+A will Select All objects

 "X" key will flip the selected objects on X axis